MyNorthland

 Paul Hubinsky, Professor of Art

-Fall term 2000; to complete approximately 20 paintings of medium/large size conveying Millennium views of select American wilderness scenes executed in a “Luminist” mode.
+Fall Term 2000; to complete approximately twenty paintings of medium/large size conveying Millennium views of select American wilderness scenes executed in a “Luminist” mode.
 Supplementary activities are included, culminating in a one-man show held throughout the month of May 2001 at Northland College.

 Joseph David Damrell, Professor Sociology & Native American Studies